judyisawesome/past-projects/README.md

 # past-projects

-# Hi there 👋, I'm Zhiyi Zhu!
+# Hi there 👋, I'm Judy Zhu!
 🎓 Master's in Machine Learning and Data Science
 🌟 Specializing in predictive analytics, data engineering, and AI solutions.
 💼 Open to collaborations in data science and machine learning.